-Table 3: Typical Construction Levels
+Typical Construction Levels

 Equipment (1) VdB at 25 ft2

 Small Bulldozer 58

 Vibratory Roller 94

 Jackhammer 79

 Loaded Trucks 86

 (1) US Environmental Protection Agency.
 "Noise from Construction Equipment and

-Operations, Building Equipment and Home Appliances," Figure IV.H-4, 1971.
+Operations, Building Equipment and Home Appliances."
+Figure IV.H-4.
+1971.

 Vibration levels of construction equipment in Table 4 are at a distance of 25 feet from the equipment.
 As noted above, construction activities are limited to daylight hours.
 Infrequent construction-related vibrations would be short-term and temporary, and operation of heavy-duty construction equipment would be intermittent throughout the day during construction.
 Therefore, with the short duration of grading activities associated with the project, the temporary impact to any uses in the vicinity of the project would be less than significant.
+Likewise the use of the site as multi-family residential dwellings would not generate excessive ground borne vibration or ground borne noise levels.

-c) For a project located within the vicinity of a private airstrip or an airport land use plan, or where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?